-- 20.1 All Members of Council shall have the opportunity to report on their committee related activities that have occurred since the last meeting or will be occurring before the next Council meeting or to report an issue(s) currently under debate by the committee(s) they are a Member of.
+20.1 All Members of Council shall have the opportunity to report on their committee related activities that have occurred since the last meeting or will be occurring before the next Council meeting or to report an issue(s) currently under debate by the committee(s) they are a Member of.
 The Mayor and/or Deputy Mayor shall have the opportunity to report on their County related activities.
-All Members of Council shall have the opportunity to report on their Township related activities that have occurred since the last meeting. - 20.2Staff Reports Actions Requests Tenders and Quotations.
-All reports presented to Council as part of the agenda will be in a written format, complete with draft motion duly signed by the department head and approved by the CAO or designate. - 20.3 Key information reports may be provided to Council as information items or to facilitate further discussion/action at a subsequent meeting.
+All Members of Council shall have the opportunity to report on their meeting.

+20.2Staff Reports - Actions Requests - Tenders and Quotations.
+All reports presented to Council as part of the agenda will be in a written format, complete with draft motion duly signed by the department head and approved by the CAO or designate.

+20.3 Key information reports may be provided to Council as information items or to facilitate further discussion/action at a subsequent meeting.